 CS28 The Milton Keynes adopted Minerals Local Plan (April 2006) supports the use of secondary and recycled aggregates and provides a criteria-based policy (MLP5) to identify suitable sites for processing and recycling.
 MK has few suitable brownfield sites and only a limited number of industrial estates suitable for processing and recycling.
 The majority of development in Milton Keynes will be on greenfield sites which will not generate recycled material to be used as aggregate.
 The SE Plan (Submission, March 2006) provides an apportionment for Milton Keynes in Policy M2 (0.2 million tonnes per year).
 This is significantly higher than we are currently providing (68% higher), and nearly 50% higher than existing and planned construction and demolition capacity (sites with planning permission) to 2016 (Methodology for Apportionment of Recycled and Secondary Aggregates in the South East Region, prepared for SEERA by Land Use Consultants, November 2005).
-MKC continues to support the use of recycled aggregates but as there is limited potential in the city, it may be difficult to meet our apportionment target and the apportionment should be adjusted to consider that population growth does not necessary mean that more recycled aggregate will be produced.
-The Council has objected to the apportionment and this will be considered at the Examination in Public to the SE Plan.
+MKC continues to support the use of recycled aggregates but as there is limited potential in the city, it may be difficult to meet our apportionment target and the apportionment should be adjusted to consider that population growth does not necessarily mean that more recycled aggregate will be produced.

 - CS29 There is support for the use of recycled aggregates but as there is limited potential in the city, it may be difficult to meet our apportionment.
 This will be considered further in future Minerals Development Plan Documents. - CS30 The Interim Guidance on Sustainable Construction (Housing) requires information to be submitted with planning applications detailing how much construction waste will be reduced or recycled and asks for a waste management plan.
-Although this only considers housing development, this is relevant for all types of development and will be addressed in the forthcoming SPD. - Since the introduction of Landfill Tax, surplus soils from development sites have often been recovered on site to form screening.
+Although this only considers housing development, this is relevant for all types of development and will be addressed in the forthcoming SPD. - CS31 Since the introduction of Landfill Tax, surplus soils from development sites have often been recovered on site to form screening.
 However, there is a need for sites for inert landfill to take material that cannot be reused on site.
 Bletchley Landfill Site currently takes 190,000 cubic metres of inert material per annum for cover and restoration.
 Other current operational sites, which take inert material from Milton Keynes are: Whitsundoles; Brogborough; Passenham; Croughton; Finmere; Leighton Buzzard (sand quarries); and Northampton.
 Milton Keynes has two sand and gravel quarries, which will require inert material to restore the sites.
 It is considered that these sites are a priority to be filled.
 Previously landraising has been given permission, however it is important that such schemes do not prevent restoration at quarries.
-A large landraising scheme has recently been given a committee resolution for approval by Milton Keynes Partnership in the Eastern Expansion Area.
+Surplus soils from development sites are increasingly re-used on site to form acoustic bunds and create landscape screening.
+A planning application at Brooklands in the Eastern Expansion Area has recently been granted resolution for approval by Milton Keynes Partnership for housing, employment, commercial uses and community uses with an ancillary acoustic ridge.
+This acoustic ridge, which will be designed and constructed to provide noise attenuation and public open space for the scheme, will have the capacity to accommodate approximately 408,000 cubic metres of clean inert material imported from other development sites primarily from the Milton Keynes area.